olooney/oranlooney.com/content/post/angle-addition.md

 Anyone who looks at that and says, "yes, that's a self-evident definition" is either lying or Ramanujan.

 The differential equation definition is almost as bad.
-While the equations themselves are fairly simple:
+The equations themselves are fairly simple:

 \\[